isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    fetched.
 The DHCP service is disabled for a maximum time of 60 seconds, after which it is automatically re-enabled, in case the syncing partner was unable to re-enable the service.
-If the synchronization is completed successfully, the synchronizing server issues the ``ha-sync-complete-notify`` command to notify the partner.
+If the synchronization completes successfully, the synchronizing server issues the ``ha-sync-complete-notify`` command to notify the partner.
    In most states, the partner re-enables its DHCP service to continue responding to the DHCP queries.
-In the ``partner-down`` state, the partner first ensures that the communication between the servers is re-established before enabling the DHCP service.
+In the ``partner-down`` state, the partner first ensures that communication between the servers is re-established before enabling the DHCP service.
    The syncing operation is synchronous; the server waits for an answer from the partner and does nothing else while the lease synchronization takes place.
 A server that is configured not to synchronize the lease database with its partner, i.e. when the ``sync-leases`` configuration parameter is set to ``false``, will never transition to this state.
-Instead, it will transition directly from the ``waiting`` state to the ``ready`` state.
+Instead, it transitions directly from the ``waiting`` state to the ``ready`` state.

--  ``terminated`` - an active server transitions to this state when the High Availability hooks library is unable to further provide reliable service and a manual intervention of the administrator is required to correct the problem.
+-  ``terminated`` - an active server transitions to this state when the High Availability hook library is unable to further provide reliable service and a manual intervention of the administrator is required to correct the problem.
 Various issues with the HA setup may cause the server to transition to this state.
-While in this state, the server continues responding to DHCP clients based on the HA mode selected (load-balancing or hot-standby), but the lease updates are not exchanged and the heartbeats are not sent.
-Once a server has entered the "terminated" state, it will remain in this state until it is restarted.
+While in this state, the server continues responding to DHCP clients based on the HA mode selected (load-balancing or hot-standby), but lease updates are not exchanged and heartbeats are not sent.
+Once a server has entered the "terminated" state, it remains in this state until it is restarted.
 The administrator must correct the issue which caused this situation prior to restarting the server (e.g. synchronize the clocks);
    otherwise, the server will return to the "terminated" state once it finds that the issue persists.

 -  ``waiting`` - each started server instance enters this state.
-The backup server transitions directly from this state to the ``backup`` state.
+A backup server transitions directly from this state to the ``backup`` state.
 An active server sends a heartbeat to its partner to check its state; if the partner appears to be unavailable, the server